FarseenSh/Deep-Learning-Portfolio/Medical/TimeTrans/README.md

 TimeTrans includes comprehensive tools for visualizing attention patterns:

-- Heatmaps showing relationships between timepoints
+- **Attention Heatmaps**: Displaying the full attention matrix between all timepoints
-- Temporal attention profiles highlighting key moments in the fMRI sequence
+- **Temporal Profiles**: Average attention weights across time to identify key moments
+- **Comparative Analysis**: Side-by-side visualization of input signals and attention patterns
+- **Peak Detection**: Automatic identification of high-attention regions, including statistical thresholding (mean + std)
-- Comparison between correctly and incorrectly classified samples
+- **Classification Insights**: Comparison between correctly and incorrectly classified samples to understand model behavior
-- Identification of high-attention regions that drive classification decisions

 These visualizations not only help understand model behavior but also provide neuroscientific insights about which moments in brain activity are most distinctive for different cognitive processes.